 IRSA image query service program interface documentation

-The WISE All-Sky Release Source Catalog is available in compressed bzip2 ASCII form for bulk download at
+The WISE All-Sky Release Source Catalog and Reject Table, and Single-exposure Source Database are available in compressed bzip2 ASCII form for bulk download at

-The Source Catalog is divided into 50 separate compressed files, each file containing the source records within a distinct declination band.
-Wget scripts are available at the above URL to download all of the Catalog parts.
-The tables are formatted in a simple bar-delimited manner consistent with convenient loading into a database server.
-The column order and contents of the columns are as described in Section II.2.a.
+The Catalog, Reject Table and Database are divided into multiple, separate compressed files, each file containing the source records within distinct declination bands.
+Wget scripts are available at the above URL to download all of the parts.
+The unpacked tables are formatted in a simple bar-delimited manner consistent with convenient loading into a database server.
+The column order and contents of the columns are as described in Section II.2.a and Section II.4.c.i